gjbex/monitor/README.md

 Although the tool presented here can also be used to support the software development process, better tools are almost certainly available.

-Note that currently only single node jobs are supported, MPI support may be added in a future release.

 ## Prerequisites